cometbft/cometbft/docs/references/config/genesis.json.md

 ## consensus_params.abci.vote_extensions_enable_height
 If you enable vote extensions in the genesis file, you have to decide at which height are the extensions enabled.

+> Note: If a value `0` is used, it means the extension will not be enabled.
+In order for it to be enables, a
+> value greater than `0` needs to be specified.

 | Value type                           | string      |
 |:-------------------------------------|:------------|